-"Must" Disclose:
+When We "Must" Disclose:

-- Secretary of DHHS, if asked (e.g., HIPAA-related investigation) - Patient, if seeking access to own record (unless it will cause death or serious physical harm) - For electronic records, information must be disclosed in manner that does not constitute Information Blocking.
+- To the Secretary of Department of Health and Human Services (DHHS), if asked (e.g., a HIPAA-related investigation) - To the patient, if seeking access to own record (unless it will cause death or serious physical harm) - For electronic records, information must be disclosed in a manner that does not constitute Information Blocking.
 This is discussed later.

-"May" Disclose:
+When We "May" Disclose:

 - For treatment, payment or operations

 - With written authorization

 - With opportunity to verbally agree or object

-- Without permission as specified
+- Without permission as specified\

 - Required by law

 - For public health activities

 - About victims of abuse, neglect or domestic violence

 - Health oversight activities

 - Law enforcement purposes

 - Decedents

 - Organ or tissue donation